 Oncofertility Services

 Cancer treatment has become increasingly advanced over the years, and medical science can do much to improve survival and quality of life.
 However, that may come with costs.
 Some treatments, especially chemotherapy and radiation therapy, can decrease a woman’s chances of becoming pregnant.
 If you are facing a cancer diagnosis, you may worry about your ability to start or build a family in the future.
 If you have a family history of cancer or are at a higher risk of developing certain types of cancer, you may also have concerns.
-At The Blavatnik Family Chelsea Medical Center at Mount Sinai, we can help.
-We call these services oncofertility.
+At The Blavatnik Family Chelsea Medical Center at Mount Sinai, we can help guide you to oncofertility services.

-To provide state-of-the-art fertility preservation, we have partnered with Reproductive Medicine Associates (RMA) of New York.
-We recommend, if you have these types of concerns, that you discuss them with your doctor before starting treatment.
-They may send you to a reproductive endocrinologist, who will work with you and your cancer treatment team to help.
-We can schedule your fertility treatments around cancer diagnosis and treatment.
+We recommend that you discuss your concerns with your doctor before starting treatment.
+Your doctor may send you to a reproductive endocrinologist, who will work with you and your cancer treatment team to help schedule fertility treatments around your cancer treatment.

-Both approaches start the same way.
-We begin by injecting hormone medication into you over 8 to 12 days.
+Both approaches start with hormone medication injections over 8 to 12 days.
 This stimulates your ovaries to produce multiple eggs.
 The more eggs you have, the better your chances of success.
-Once the eggs are mature, we use a needle guided by ultrasound to collect them from the ovaries (called harvesting).
+Once the eggs are mature, a needle guided by ultrasound is used to collect them from the ovaries (this is called harvesting).

-Egg freezing: If you choose this approach, we flash freeze your eggs with liquid nitrogen.
+Egg freezing: With this approach, eggs are flash frozen with liquid nitrogen.
 This brings all activity to a standstill, essentially freezing them in time so they stay young and healthy even as you get older.
-We can store your eggs for years.
-Then, when you are ready, we can thaw them in the lab, fertilize them with sperm (from your partner or a sperm bank), creating an embryo.
-We can then implant the embryo in your womb, or the womb of another woman (called a surrogate).
+Eggs can be stored for years.
+Then, when you are ready, the eggs are thawed and fertilized with sperm (from your partner or a sperm bank), creating an embryo.
+The embryo is implanted in your womb, or the womb of another woman (called a surrogate).
 From this point, the pregnancy proceeds as usual.
-We also call this approach oocyte preservation.

 Embryo freezing: Embryos are fertilized eggs.
-With this approach, we take the harvested eggs and fertilize them with sperm.
-We use in vitro fertilization (IVF) for this.
-This means we manually combine your eggs with a sperm sample in a laboratory dish using a high-powered microscope.
-At this point, we call the fertilized zygotes.
-The eggs grow for a few days, becoming embryos.
-By the third day, we will know how many healthy embryos we have.
-Then we freeze them, the same as we do with eggs, to keep the embryos young and healthy.
+With this approach, harvested eggs are fertilized with sperm using in vitro fertilization (IVF).
+This means that the eggs and sperm sample are combined in a laboratory dish using a high-powered microscope.
+The eggs—now called fertilized zygotes—grow for a few days, becoming embryos.
+By the third day, the number of healthy embryos is apparent.
+They are frozen at that point to keep the embryos young and healthy.

 Both freezing eggs and freezing embryos are highly effective.
 And they give you the reassurance to know that after cancer treatment, you can have your own biological child.